 Grana Padano is another cheese from Italy.
 It is actually available in specific areas in Italy.
 It is affordable and a product made by most manufacturers in Italy.

-This cheese is a product of cow’s milk and comes with a milder taste, which means it’s not salty.
+This cheese is a product of cow’s milk and comes with a milder taste.
+It is also not particularly salty.